based on 7 nights inc. flights

 Just twelve hand crafted Georgian cottages, all different in style with fabulous balconies and terraces overlooking the rolling mountains

 Visit coffee plantations, hike with a local rasta to waterfalls or simply sit back and take in the views

-Ideal twin center with a Jamaican beach stay
+Ideal twin centre with a Jamaican beach stay

 Bob Marley convalesced here after being shot in 1976

-Call us on 858 523 9000 to start planning your vacation to Strawberry Hill
+To start planning your holiday to Strawberry Hill

 Strawberry Hill is a mountain retreat located in Kingston's Blue Mountains, with such breathtaking views that one feels on the edge of the world.